esaal/misctips/GitTips.md

 ```bash
 git checkout -f main
 ```
+4. Reset all your submodules recursively: git submodule foreach --recursive git reset --hard

+5. Update submodules to the latest commit in the main repository: git submodule update --init --recursive

 This sequence ensures that your local main branch is exactly the same as the remote main branch, discarding any local changes that might conflict.
 ## Reset remote master to <commit_hash>:
 1. First, reset the `master` branch to the desired commit locally using: